exoscale/ex/README.md

 * We want to have the same mechanism for `manifold.deferred/catch`.

-* We don't want to incur a performance penalty.
+* We don't want to minimize any performance penalty it might have.

 * We don't want to emit `catch Throwable` (it's bad), stay as close as possible to what the user would write by hand.